This article answers frequently asked questions about Azure Video Indexer.

 By default, your data is replicated to the paired region into which you deployed the Azure Video Indexer instance.
 For region with data residency requirements, your data is always kept within the same region.
 For more related information, check out other Privacy Questions in this section.

-Can I delete my files that are stored in Azure Video Indexer Portal?
+Can I delete my files that are stored in the Azure Video Indexer website?

 Yes, you can always delete your video and audio files as well as any metadata and insights extracted from them by Azure Video Indexer.
 Once you delete a file from Azure Video Indexer, the file and its metadata and insights are permanently removed from Azure Video Indexer.
 However, if you have implemented your own backup solution in Azure storage, the file remains in your Azure storage.